Experiments with CodeMirror

 />

-This article is written using MDX and has meny interactive examples, here how the auto-resize textarea looks like in practice:
+This article is written using MDX and has meny interactive examples, here is how the auto-resize textarea looks like in practice:

 function autoResizeTextarea(textarea: HTMLTextAreaElement) {